annagriffin/SQL-toolbox/instructions.md

 soup = BeautifulSoup(html.text, "html.parser")
 ```

 Now that you have the Soup object, you can extract the information in all different kinds of ways.
 Here is an example from the Beautiful Soup documentation of ways you can navigate the data.
-In general, you can filter the information by searching for specific tags, class names, id etc. or by using relative relationships like parents, siblings, children etc. Check out the [official documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to get a broader sense of how you can interact with Beautiful Soup objects
+In general, you can filter the information by searching for specific tags, class names, id etc. or by using relative relationships like parents, siblings, children etc. Check out the [official documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to get a broader sense of how you can interact with Beautiful Soup objects.

 ```python
 soup.title